Forensic podiatry: Key historic developments

 In 1937, Sir Sydney Smith, examining a pair of shoes left behind at the scene of a burglary in Falkirk, made deductions about the suspect.
 In spite of the suspect's agility as a cat burglar, he suggested that the suspect was short, had a left leg shorter than the right, a left foot an inch shorter and half an inch narrower than the right, had limited mobility in his left leg and was missing the fourth toe on that foot.
 He also suggested that the criminal would have a severe lateral spinal curvature.
 After a man was arrested in flagrante delicto at the scene of another cat burglary, and convicted, he allowed Smith to examine him in prison.

 Smith discovered that he was five foot three, had had infantile paralysis in his left leg, that the leg was withered as a result, that his deductions about the size of the foot and leg were correct, but that the spinal curvature was less than he suspected.

-In 1972, Dr Norman Gunn DPM, a Podiatric Physician from Canada was the first podiatrist worldwide to undertake forensic podiatry case work.
+In 1972, Norman Gunn, a podiatric physician from Canada, was the first podiatrist worldwide to undertake forensic podiatry case work.

-In 1989, Dr Wesley Vernon PhD, a podiatrist from the UK began to undertake research in forensic podiatry and later began to undertake case work from the mid 1990s.
+In 1989, Wesley Vernon, a podiatrist from the UK, began to undertake research in forensic podiatry and later began to undertake case work from the mid 1990s.

-In the early 1990s, Dr John DiMaggio DPM, a Podiatric Physician began to undertake forensic podiatry case work in the US.
+In the early 1990s, John DiMaggio, a podiatric physician began to undertake forensic podiatry case work in the US.

+In July 2000 forensic gait analysis was presented as evidence in a criminal trial for the first time. - Central Criminal Court, United Kingdom.

 In September 2003, an organization was formed – the American Society of Forensic Podiatry.

 In 2007, the Council for the Registration of Forensic Practitioners (CRFP) developed a competency test for forensic podiatrists in the UK.
-The CRFP is no longer in existence, but this testing process was developed further by the Chartered Society of Forensic Sciences (CSFS) in the UK and is available for those practising in this field.
+The CRFP is no longer in existence, but this testing process was developed further by the Chartered Society of Forensic Sciences in the UK and is available for those practising in this field.

 In July 2007, a forensic podiatry science and practice subcommittee was established within the structure of the International Association for Identification (IAI).

 In 2009, the IAI published a document defining the role and scope of practise for forensic podiatrists.

-In 2011 a M level course in forensic podiatry was developed at the University of Huddersfield in the UK.
+In 2011 an M-level course in forensic podiatry was developed at the University of Huddersfield in the UK.
 This was later developed further into a full MSc course in forensic podiatry at that university.

 In 2011, the first forensic podiatry textbook was written.
 In 2017, a much more comprehensive, updated 2nd edition of this book was published.

 In 2013 a forensic podiatry group was started at the New York College of Podiatric Medicine.

 In 2013, a student forensic podiatry group was started at Temple University School of Podiatric Medicine.

 In 2014, the forensic podiatry approach to bare footprint analysis was found to meet the US the United States Supreme Court's standard of admissibility through a Daubert hearing.